Want the perfect workout program?Take Quiz

 Note: Squeeze the upper body muscles to help create a stable movement.

-This ab exercise is good to work the core muscles and burn some calories at the same time.
+This ab exercise, which is also called the in and out exercise, is good to work the core muscles and burn some calories at the same time.
 If you want a little more of a challenge then try this one without holding onto the bench.

 Note: Keep your core enegaged and focus on contracting your abs to take some of the tension off your hip flexors.

 This ab exercise takes body control and strength to properly perform.
 If done properly you will be strengthening the ab muscles while improving hip flexor control.
 The bench reverse crunch leg circles aren’t an easy exercise to pull off.
 This version is harder than the traditional leg circles that you’d do while lying on the ground, due to the body positioning of using the bench.
 Your core muscles have to work harder to execute this motion.
 Your upper body is at a greater angle in relation to your lower body so by the time you get halfway through the movement you will be in a V position.